fjtheknight/csi4106_project/README.md

 Added class weights to solve the issue with imbalanced data => improved prediction and properly recognized none vs canada_ontario_cvo images used for training. however, as the images used for training are very similar, there was overfitting and testing with other canada_ontario_cvo images resulted in wrong predictions

+## v0.4

+Added more variations of the canada_ontario_cvo images to reduce overfitting